alexandermishin13/tm1637-clock/README.md

 * interacts with device */dev/tm1637* by writing digits to it and using ioctl calls;

-I wrote this program for my little-task server on **Raspberry Pi 2** (One of a task is a NTPD service for getting a time from GLONASS).
+I wrote this program for my little-task server on **Raspberry Pi 2** (Another task is a NTPD service for getting a time from GLONASS).

 ## Dependencies